thesse1/webmethods-api-gateway-staging/README.md

 ## export_payload.json export query for API Gateway configurations

-The set of assets exported by gateway_import_export_utils.bat --exportconfig is defined by the export_payload.json in the configuration root folder.
+The set of assets exported by gateway_import_export_utils.bat --exportconfig (and by the wm_{test_}apigw_staging_export_config_from_config/build/... pipelines) is defined by the export_payload.json in the configuration root folder.
 It must be a JSON document applicable for the API Gateway Archive Service API POST /archive request payload, cf. https://api.webmethodscloud.eu/#sagapis/apiDetails/c.restObject.API-Portal._N0usdLdEelRUwr3rpYDZg.-1.
 It will typically contain a list of asset types ("types") to be exported and a query ("scope") based on the IDs of the selected assets.

-The configuration folder contains sample configurations for CONFIG, BUILD, DEV-INT, DEV-EXT, STAGE-INT, STAGE-EXT, PROD-INT and PROD-EXT environments, for example:
+The /playground/configuration folder contains sample configurations for CONFIG, BUILD, DEV-INT, DEV-EXT, STAGE-INT, STAGE-EXT, PROD-INT and PROD-EXT environments, for example:

 ### CONFIG